Visualize a multispectral satellite image

 Spectral Profile – Sentinel-2 graph

-The graph contains the spectral profiles for five pixels on the map representing Forest, Water, Built-up, Grass field, and Bare earth.
-The x-axis lists the Sentinel-2 bands and the y-axis indicates the amount of reflected light captured by the sensor.
+This spectral profile chart contains the reflectance value curves for five pixels on the map: Forest, Water, Built-up, Grass field, and Bare earth.
+The x-axis lists the Sentinel-2 bands and the y-axis indicates the amount of reflectance captured by the sensor.

 You can see the corresponding points on the map.

-Each land cover type has its own very specific curve on the graph.
-For instance, the Grass field curve is very low for the Red band (B4), very high for the NIR band (B8), and relatively low for the SWIR bands (B11 and B12).
-In contrast, the Bare earth curve increases steadily from B1 to B12, and the Water curve is very flat.
+Here again, each land cover type has its own specific curve on the graph, and you can now observe it in more detail.
+You can recognize the Grass field with reflectance values that are very low for the Red band ( B4), very high for the NIR band ( B8), and relatively low for the SWIR bands (B11 and B12).
+In contrast, the Bare earth increases steadily in reflectance values from B1 to B12, and the Water has very low reflectance values for all bands.

 Note:

 Because Red edge and NIR wavelengths are so important for vegetation monitoring, Sentinel-2 images have several bands in these ranges.
-There are also B5, B6, B7 (Red edge bands), B8 (main NIR band), and 8A (narrow NIR band).
+They are: B5, B6, B7 (Red edge bands), B8 (main NIR band), and 8A (narrow NIR band).
 These bands provide a wealth of information that can be used in various specialized applications in agriculture and environmental studies.

 Next, you'll add more points to the graph.
 First, you'll declutter the graph.